 - Exclusive employment opportunities with our panel of TechLaw employers

-- A formal program of study—guided by a dedicated faculty advisor for each fellow—including an introductory course in Tech Policy, Privacy Law, or Innovation for Justice in spring of your first year, as well as upper level law-and-business-of-technology courses including tech policy, cyberlaw, privacy, innovation for justice, health law, and MIS.
+- A program of upper level law-and-business-of-technology courses including tech policy, cyberlaw, privacy, innovation for justice, health law, and MIS.

-- A dedicated faculty mentor and an assigned external mentor who works in law and technology
+- A mentor who works in law and technology

 - Special programming at the intersection of law, business, and science throughout the University of Arizona such as:

 - the work of the Intellectual Property Clinic and the Innovation for Justice initiative at the College of Law, and